 When consumers go into the legal system by themselves, the deck is often stacked against them from the beginning.
 “Even when things appear straightforward to the average person, in a court or legal scenario, lacking a clear and full understanding creates an advantage for collectors,” says Bovee.
 After all, the attorneys representing creditors and collectors often deal with the courts on a regular basis, whereas most consumers rarely do.
 “People dealing with debt collectors in the courts can level the playing field by contacting a consumer law attorney with debt collection defense experience,” Bovee says.
 Here are seven ways to defend a debt collection lawsuit.

 It’s also wise to check your credit reports and monitor your credit scores during this process.
-(You can get your credit reports for free once a year, and get two free credit scores updated monthly from Credit.com.)
+(You can get your credit reports for free once a year, and get two free credit scores updated every 14 days from Credit.com.)
 Unpaid judgments can appear on consumers’ credit reports until the statutes of limitations expire – and that period is often 10 to 20 years in many states.
 If paid, however, judgments can only be reported for seven years.
 (This guide explains how long negative items can be reported.)

 What about our reader who now faces a judgment?
 When a creditor gets a judgment, it opens up new avenues for them to collect.
 “When a creditor has obtained a judgment they may garnish wages and levy bank accounts,” Gerard warns.
 “It is very important that this issue be addressed promptly.”